Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Boost Your Immune System With Seasonal Vegetables

 This delicious salad is loaded with superfoods and hearty enough to satisfy even the biggest appetites!
-With all these amazing health benefits, this is the perfect time to eat this salad regularly!
+With all these amazing health benefits, now is the perfect time to make this salad a regular part of your diet.
 It’s your body’s first defense against cold and flu season.

 Adzuki Bean and Kale Hummus With Sweet Potato Chips [Vegan, Gluten Free]